erikw/jekyll-glossary_tooltip/README.md

 <img src="/img/tooltip_screenshot.png" width="256" align="right" alt="Screenshot of the glossary tooltip term definition" title="Example of tooltip definition of the term 'Jekyll'.">

-This plugin simplifies for your readers and you by making it easy to define terms or abbreviations that needs an explanation.
+This plugin simplifies things for your website visitors and you by making it easy to define terms or abbreviations that need an explanation.
 Define a common dictionary of terms and their definition in a YAML file.
-Then inside markdown files you can use the provided glossary liquid tag to insert a tooltip for a defined word from the dictionary.
+Then, inside the markdown file, you can use the provided glossary liquid tag to insert a tooltip for a defined word from the dictionary.
 The tooltip will show the term definition on mouse hover.

-It's also possible to provide an optional URL to for example a term definition source reference.
+It's also possible to provide an optional URL for, for example, a term definition source reference.
 To also support mobile devices, this URL link is placed inside the tooltip pop-up itself, rather than making the term itself clickable.
-This is so that on mobile device, you will first tap the word to get the hover tooltip, then click the link in the tooltip if desired.
+This is so that on a mobile device, you will first tap the word to get the hover tooltip, then click the link in the tooltip if desired.

 # Installation